-Access the Wall Street Journal digital microfilm for 2008 through the present year here.
-After clicking the link, select the Wall Street Journal from the dropdown menu.
+Access the Wall Street Journal digital microfilm for 2008 through three months ago.

 Full-text articles from the Wall Street Journal from 1979 through the present through the Factiva database.
 The Wall Street Journal is the financial newspaper of record, offering in-depth coverage of national and international finance as well as first rate coverage of hard news.
 To look for specific articles or search on a topic, click on "Search" at the top of the screen.